lazystone/lazystone.github.io/_posts/2017-03-12-time-matters.markdown

 That's what you should strive for.

-# When you need to transform to UTC
+# When you do need to transform to UTC